Media: The United States is setting up military raids in Venezuela. Donald Trump: Not at all

 Summary

-The media is still speculating on US preparations for raids on Venezuela, but Donald Trump's denials cast a shadow over these reports.
-Although rhetoric and action around Venezuela are very sharp, actual military decisions remain suspended.
+Media They're still speculating on U.S. preparations to raid Venezuela, but Donald Trump's denials cast a shadow on these reports.
+Although rhetoric and actions around Venezuela are very sharp, actual military decisions remain suspended.
 The case will require further observation, because tension remains high, and any move can mean a significant change in conflict dynamics.